TheMantosGroup/main/README.md

 Welcome!
 ====

-all the main files are located here...
+All the main files are located here...

 NOTICE:

 The Images are not included in this!
-To view them, either see them here or go to the link below!
+To view them, go to the link below!

 http://project.mantos.co.vu/share/

+More to come!
+You can add some here too!
+Just ask me to place your name so you can edit stuff!